Following are some definitions and explanations of terms used in the National Survivor Network’s foundational documents.

 This language is often used by anti-sex work and anti-pornography activists to suggest that all commercial sex is trafficking and thus criminal or “enslavement,” relying on the public to not understand the criminal, operational definition of human trafficking.
 “Severe forms of human trafficking” in the law refers to the crime of trafficking involving force, fraud, or third-party coercion or the exploitation of a minor in commercial sex, does not conflate sex work and sex trafficking, and does not include consensual sex work in any form.
 See Responding to Human Trafficking: Sex, Gender, and the Law by Alicia W. Peters for more background.

-When we refer to people in the sex trades, we are referring to individuals engaged in commercial sex across the spectrum of agency.
+When we refer to people in the sex trades (or people engaging in commercial sex), we are referring to individuals engaged in commercial sex across the spectrum of agency.
 This includes pornography, stripping, camming, subscription-based image and video platforms, as well as street, hotel/motel, sugar-babying, and escort models of full-service sex work.
 This word is one we use when we are speaking of needs or impacts that effect both sex workers and trafficking victims alike, and is plural to recognize the diversity of experiences that fall under the umbrella of commercial sex.
 An example: “People in the sex trades benefit from nonjudgmental support from their healthcare providers.”
 We would say “people in the sex trades” here instead of “trafficking survivors” or “sex workers” because this is a need that is applicable to both because of the nature of stigma and unique healthcare needs.
 When we refer to people in the sex trades, we do not mean people who engage others in the sex trades through force, fraud, or coercion or who exploit minors.

 Labor in the sex trades that is consensual is sex work.
 Many trafficking victims do not want to be called sex workers because their experience was a violation rather than “work.”
 Some trafficking victims who have both trafficked and consensual experience in the sex trades prefer “sex work” to refer to their consensual experiences, and do not want to have their consensual experiences compared to their trafficking experiences.
 It is not recommended to use “sex work” or “sex worker” to refer to trafficking experiences or victimization.
 While some people in the sex trades use the word “prostitution” or “prostitute,” we do not use “prostitute” at all since it is often used in a negative way, and will never refer to sex work as “prostitution” except when referring to a specific criminal charge.